Ariwodo16/Power-of-Plots/README.md

 2. Plot the linear regression model on top of the previous scatter plot.

-### Submit Your Final Analysis
+### Final Analysis

-Review all the figures and tables that you generated in this assignment.
+Review all the figures and tables that you generated.
 Write at least three observations or inferences that can be made from the data.
 Include these observations at the top of your notebook.

 ## Hints and Considerations

-* Use the code comments in the provided starter file to guide you through this assignment.
+* Use the code comments in the provided starter file to guide you through this.

 * Use proper labeling for your plots, that is, include plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.

-* While working on this assignment, refer to Stack Overflow and the Matplotlib documentation as needed.
+* While working on this, refer to Stack Overflow and the Matplotlib documentation as needed.
 These are essential tools in every data analyst's tool belt.

 * Remember that there are many ways to approach a data problem.
 One way to break up your task into micro tasks.
 For example, ask yourself questions like the following: